soarlab/lgbtq-problem-set/README.md

 **#4**
 <br/>Turing machines share their namesake with the Turing test, which has inspired science fiction stories from *Blade Runner* to *I, Robot*.
 Both are named after the 'father of artificial intelligence', Alan Turing, whom Queen Elizabeth II posthumously pardoned in 2013 - more than half a century after he was prosecuted for homosexual acts and sentenced to chemical castration by the UK government.

+**#5**
+<br/>Alan Turing's work on the Halting Problem played a pivotal role in demonstrating the undecidability of mathematics.
+[This](https://www.youtube.com/watch?v=HeQX2HjkcNo) video discusses Turing's work on undecidability in the context of Kurt Godel's famous incompleteness proof; taken together, they raise profound questions about the nature of logic and reason.

+**#6** *-pairs with Problem S1-*
+<br/> This problem was inspired by the [Strachey love letter algorithm](https://en.wikipedia.org/wiki/Strachey_love_letter_algorithm), written in 1952 for the Manchester Mark 1.
+Its author, Christopher Strachey was a british computer scientist during the mid-20th Century who pioneered the idea of time-sharing.
+He also developed an early version of checkers for the Manchester Ferranti.

 ---------------------
 ---------------------